apache/parquet-format/Encodings.md

  block
 0 (minimum delta), 2 (bitwidth), 000000111111b (0,0,0,3,3,3 packed on 2 bits)

-#### Caracteristics
+#### Characteristics
 This encoding is similar to the RLE encoding.
-However the RLE encoding (described here) is specifically used when the range of ints is small over the entire page.
-As is true of repetition and definition levels.
+However the RLE encoding (described here) is specifically used when the range of ints is small over the entire page, as is true of repetition and definition levels.
 It uses a single bit width for the whole page.
 The binary packing algorithm described above stores a bit width per mini block and is less sensitive to variations in the size of encoded integers.
 It is also somewhat doing RLE encoding as a block containing all the same values will be bit packed to a zero bit width thus being only a header.

 ### Delta-length byte array: (DELTA_LENGTH_BYTE_ARRAY = 6)